ddcroft73/emp-train-port/readme.md

     1. Employees may be reached by the supervisor without knowing their personal information.
 Phone number.
     2. Supervisors may  be reached by the employee without knowing their personal information.
 Phone number.

-The employess route and parts checked out for the day can be tallied and reported by the end of the shift.
+The employess route and parts maintained for the day can be tallied and reported by the end of the shift.
 Ultimately the consumption of a routes parts may be tracked for long periods of time in this manner and will make available useful infromation to the supervisor.

-Basic applicatioin usage:
+## Basic applicatioin usage:
-  1. Employee will register ther information with the application.
+  1. Employee will register there information with the application.
   2. Employee wil log in, and may stay logged in.
-  3. The 'HomePage' presented will be a simple option list from which they will select the current route.
+  3. The 'HomePage' presented will be a simple option list from which they will select their designated route.
   4. A simple list, ordered by High to Low will then be generated from the parts database.
     - The list will be comprised of:
         - Part ID - Part Location - Part info - Part add to list